fugreat/helloworld/README.md

     $ make analyze

 The following targets exist that are useful when used with automation tools such as Jenkins and SonarQube.
-They generate Cobertura compatible XML from gcov data, dumps cppcheck's data to its own XML format, converts cpplint.py's output to checkstyle compatible XML, and dumps flexelint to its own XML format.
+They generate gtest results in its own XML format, Valgrind results in its own XML format, Cobertura compatible XML from gcov data, cppcheck's data to its own XML format, converts cpplint.py's output to checkstyle compatible XML, and dumps flexelint to its own XML format.

+    $ make check-xml
     $ make gcovr-xml
     $ make cppcheck-xml
     $ make cpplint-xml